Eustachio Divini: The Roman career

 His brother Vincenzo, who frequented the literary and scientific circle in Rome, incited him to follow the lessons of monk Benedetto Castelli, disciple of Galilei.
 So Eustachio began his new fertile formative experience with people of his same generation such as Evangelista Torricelli, Giovanni Alfonso Borelli, Bonaventura Cavalieri and Michelangelo Ricci.

 In the early 1640s Divini practiced as a clock-maker.
 Subsequently, his good relationship and friendship with Torricelli led him to cultivate a shared interest, the construction of optical instruments, microscopes and telescopes and their improvement.
 Divini's factory of instruments was located in the area of Navona square in Rome, and it is very probable that quite a high number of artisans (mechanics, glassmakers, tanners etc.) where working under Divini's direction.
 Since 1646 to about mid-century his lenses and glasses spread all over Europe granting him the role of Italy's foremost optician.

 Many types of telescopes of various lengths were owned by prominent secular and ecclesiastic authorities in Rome.
 Divini's reputation and earnings were obtained not only thanks to the manufacture of optical instruments, but also thanks to the frequenting of a circle of scholars of the Roman College, where the astronomical research and the quality of the instruments of observation were both important.
 Differently from Francini, Galilei's artisan, this group produced new working methods and new optical systems.
 These discoveries were published and spread all over Europe.
 The Court of Medici in Florence bought many Divini's telescopes and was not only a test bench for him, but also a spreading engine for the notoriety of the optician, because of the role of the associated Accademia del Cimento in triggering astronomical research in all Europe.

-So it isn't a surprise that the prestigious Science Academy of London dedicated to Divini with the inscription: "Divinus Eustachius De Sancto Severini, Insignis Mathematicus".
+So it isn't a surprise that the prestigious Royal Society of London dedicated to Divini with the inscription: "Divinus Eustachius: De Sancto Severini, Insignis Mathematicus".